themrleon/rpi-experiments/README.md

 To interact with the SPI first you have to enable it via the `sudo raspi-config` tool, then you can use any Python for quick test, or C libs for more performant tasks

 ## SPI displays
 It's possible to use SPI displays instead of RCA/HDMI/DSI ones, however SPI will require CPU usage, given the already limited pi single-core CPU, that can be a heavy toll on performance.
-Hopefully there is this project which from my tests seems to be the best option as long as you have an **ILI9341** based display:
+Hopefully there is this tool which from my tests seems to be the best option as long as you have an **ILI9341** based display:
 https://github.com/juj/fbcp-ili9341

 ### ST7789 controller
 <img width="342" height="379" alt="image" src="https://github.com/user-attachments/assets/48caa154-cd16-4b89-8f47-a2db53e7ddba" />

-The **fbcp-ili9341** lib seems to support other display controllers like the ST7789, but from my tests that didn't work out, I only got it working after patching the lib (but still an issue when it clears the screen due to the 35px offset that my ST7789 display model has), but the high CPU usage and complexity to get it working wasn't worth it, so I made my own ST7789 display solution:
+The **fbcp-ili9341** tool seems to support other display controllers like the ST7789, but from my tests that didn't work out of the box, only after patching the lib (but still an issue when it clears the screen due to the 35px offset that my ST7789 model has), and given the high CPU usage and complexity to get it working wasn't worth it, so I made my own ST7789 display solution:
 https://github.com/themrleon/rpi-st7789-console-display

 > [!IMPORTANT]
-> Note that both libs used similar amount of CPU when running DOOM, however when idle **fbcp-ili9341** used much less
+> Note that both tools used similar amount of CPU when running DOOM, however when idle **fbcp-ili9341** uses less

 > [!IMPORTANT]
-> I am providing the patch file in case you wanna try a ST7789 display with **fbcp-ili9341** yourself (from lib folder `git apply st7789_fbcp-ili9341.patch`)
+> I am providing the patch file in case you wanna try a ST7789 display with **fbcp-ili9341** yourself (`git apply st7789_fbcp-ili9341.patch`)
-> Compile with (no DMA since that didn't work for me): `cmake .. -DST7789=ON -DGPIO_TFT_DATA_CONTROL=24 -DGPIO_TFT_RESET_PIN=25 -DSPI_BUS_CLOCK_DIVISOR=30 -DSTATISTICS=0`
+> Compile with (no DMA since that doesn't seem to work with ST7789): `cmake .. -DST7789=ON -DGPIO_TFT_DATA_CONTROL=24 -DGPIO_TFT_RESET_PIN=25 -DSPI_BUS_CLOCK_DIVISOR=30 -DSTATISTICS=0`

 ### ILI9341 controller
 <img width="417" height="331" alt="image" src="https://github.com/user-attachments/assets/e250b543-f464-481a-8d17-ee7d063e471c" />

-This is by far the best choice, the CPU usage is low since the lib leverage DMA channels:
+This is by far the best model choice, the CPU usage is low compared to any other solutions found:

 | Tool CPU Usage % | Doing What ? | Notes |
 | :------------: | :---------------: | :---------------: |